 - Complementary clinical placement services available to all students

-- Total flexibility - 100% online coursework, log in anywhere at anytime
+- Flexible - 100% online coursework, log in anywhere

 - Easy enrollment - No application fee, three start terms per year, no GRE or GMAT is required